 Go to meetups, events and conferences.
 Hit people up on social media.
 Check out forums.
 Make friends.
 Talk design.
 Discuss problems, challenges, questions.
 Collaborate on a project.
 Email a designer you admire.
 Ask them to be your mentor.
 Appear on their podcast, or start your own so you can interview your heroes.

-In short, force yourself in 2017 to just get out there.
+In short, force yourself to just get out there.
 You’ll meet some fascinating people, and learn more than you could possibly imagine.

 06. Read a book